standardhealth/cimpl-doc/docs/cimpl6Tutorial_detail.md

     OSACurrentStatus maps to clinicalStatus
 ```

 The logical model properties (defined in the Class file) also match to equivalent FHIR attributes for each resource we've chosen to build our profiles.
-Because FHIR profiling allows further constraining and not loosenening cardinality constraints and binding strengths, we can confirm that our elements also satisfy those requirements.
+Because FHIR profiling allows further constraining and not loosening cardinality constraints and binding strengths, we can confirm that our elements also satisfy those requirements.

 ## Generate the FHIR IG

 In this section, we cover some of the extra CIMPL configuration steps that might be needed to customize the output of your FHIR IG.

-### Specify the FHIR "Must-Support" Elements
+### Specify FHIR _mustSupport_ Elements

-The CIMPL toolchain provides a separate configuration file called a _Content Profile_ which serves two purposes:

-* Specifies which elements in your logical model that you want to designate as **[mustSupport (MS)](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)** in FHIR.
+The CIMPL toolchain provides a separate configuration file called a _Content Profile_ that allows you to define IG specific parameters.
+This tutorial uses the _mustSupport_ feature that specifies elements in your logical model to designate as **[_mustSupport_ (`MS`)](https://www.hl7.org/fhir/conformance-rules.html#mustSupport)** in FHIR.
-* Instructs the CIMPL toolchain which elements you want auto-generated in a data dictionary output.

 Together with specified cardinality, the _MS_ declaration can be [interpreted as follows](http://wiki.hl7.org/index.php?title=Conformance_Implementation_Manual):